Local Information Privacy and Its Application to Privacy-Preserving Data Aggregation: Privacy Definitions and Relationships

+\end{defi} Note that, when the set $\mathcal{P}_{\mathcal{X}\mathcal{G}}$ spans all possible joint distributions including the case when $X=G$.
+Then for such a special case, Local Pufferfish becomes equivalent to LDP.

-To provide a pairwise constraint on the information leakage of $X$ through $Y$, we consider a bound on the ratio between the prior and posterior, which leads to the notion of local information privacy:
+Motivated by central information privacy\cite{Centrlized_IP}, to provide a pairwise constraint on the information leakage of secret $G$ through $Y$ in the local setting, we consider a bound on the ratio between the prior and posterior, which leads to the notion of local information privacy.
+Denote $\theta_X$ as the prior of input data $X$, $T_{GX}$ as the conditional probability of $Pr(X=x|G=g)$.
+Denote $\theta_{XG}$ as a fixed data evolution scenario: $\theta_{XG}=\{\theta_X, T_{GX}\}$.
+The definition of Local Information Privacy is defined as: